naysw/url_shortener_server/README.md

 npm run start
 ```

+By default, Client will up and running on `localhost:3000` and server will be `localhost:4000`

 Once your application is up and running, you can start play around.
 First, you may need to login to perform certain tasks. you could use below demo credentials

 ```